Separating non-collective effects in d-Au collisions: RESULTS AND DISCUSSIONS

 In Fig. 6, we have shown data/MC of pions, kaons, and protons in central d-Au collisions (0-20)\%.
 For Pions, the data/MC are similar to the Pb-Pb results, but the magnitude of data/MC is noticeably smaller, suggesting a smaller thermal particle production.
 As discussed earlier, this study was performed using SC CR, which enhances baryon production, leading to a smaller data/MC for protons compared to Pb-Pb collisions.
-The value of data/MC is still greater than unity despite including SC CR.
-If one simply looks at the $p/\pi^+$ ratios (see Fig. 7), it will show a similar enhancement as the data.
-However, the shape of the distribution is not fully described.
-This is somewhat expected, as recent studies have suggested that alternative mechanisms of hadronization, like partonic coalescence, are required to fully describe the $p/\pi^+$ data \cite{Zhao:2021vmu}.
-So, both the ratios and individual yields should be checked in such cases.
-Without such a mechanism, the data will overpredict significantly, leading to a higher data/MC, similar to Fig. 4.
-We did not incorporate the string-shoving mechanism (which enhances strangeness production) in this work, which led to a larger data/MC for kaons.
-It should be noted that the default PYTHIA also needs Rope hadronization and shoving to reproduce $k^+/\pi^+$ ratios in p-p collisions.
-Since the Rope Hadronization is not well tested for Angantyr, it is difficult to conclude whether strangeness enhancement is possible.
+The value of data/MC is still greater than unity in central collisions despite including SC CR.
+The data/MC is significantly higher for kaons, which can be an indication of strangeness enhancement in central d-Au collisions.
 Unlike the Pb-Pb case, we did not find a high $p_T$ suppression in data/MC values in d-Au results, indicating the absence of jet quenching in d-Au collisions.
 In brief, the d-Au collisions have a small thermal particle production and baryon enhancement but no jet quenching.